jha-captech/Go-API-DynamoDB-Tech-Challenge/docs/3-Challenge-Assignment.md

 ## API Structure

-Your project will need to define 3 groups of endpoints, one for each of the tables (users, blogs, and comments).
+Your project will need to define 3 groups of endpoints, one for each of the entities (`Users`, `Blogs`, and `Comments`).
 Each group will need to include handlers for `get all`, `get by id`, `update by id`, `add`, and `delete` actions.
 Additionally, there are bonus endpoints that you can challenge yourself to complete alongside those required.
 All endpoints should include error handling and input validation, when necessary.
 Your project should also have a single main entrypoint to run the project.

 Below are the details for the required and optional endpoints